larswagoner/formal_noetherian_completion/proof_skeleton.md

 Questions to ask:
 - in what generality are the statements true? should we prove more general results?
 - are there any results in mathlib that imply a desired result?
+- the lemmas as stated might not be needed for the main result, nonetheless it is probably good to formallize them as stated in A-M (e.g. 10.15 might not be needed, the result that implies it could be used directly).

 # Proof Tree